 As per the guidelines each individual should submit only one review, per employer, per year.
-Unfortunately there is no system that can stop someone from creating multiple Glassdoor account with multiple emails to post as many as positive or negative reviews.
+Unfortunately there is no system that can stop someone from creating multiple Glassdoor accounts with multiple emails to post as many as positive or negative reviews.

 Reviews Impacting on Entire Company Culture

-Sometimes an individual write negative comments about his/her experience like – coworkers playing corporate politics, manager being biased or about his department which is not handled properly because of few unskilled managers.
+Sometimes an individual writes negative comments about his/her experience like – coworkers playing corporate politics, manager being biased or about his department which is not handled properly because of few unskilled managers.
 But his comment will show a wrong image about the entire company culture which is not true.